Raphtory/raphtory.github.io/docs/user-guide/export/3_networkx.md

 # Exporting to NetworkX

-For converting to a networkx graph there is only one function (`to_networkx()`), which has flags for node/edge history and for exploding edges.
+When converting to a networkx graph there is only one function (`to_networkx()`), which has flags for node and edge history and for exploding edges.
 By default all history is included and the edges are separated by layer.

-In the below code snippet we call `to_networkx()` on the network traffic graph, keeping all the default arguments and, therefore, exporting the full history.
-We have extracted `ServerA` from this graph and printed it so that you may see how the history is modelled.
+In the below example we call `to_networkx()` on the network traffic graph, keeping all the default arguments so that it exports the full history.
+We extract `ServerA` from this graph and print to show how the history is modelled.

 !!! info
-    Note that the resulting graph is a networkx `MultiDiGraph` as Raphtory graphs are both directed and have multiple edges between nodes.
+    The resulting graph is a networkx `MultiDiGraph` since Raphtory graphs are both directed and have multiple edges between nodes.

- We then call `to_networkx()` again, disabling the property/update history and reprint `ServerA` allowing you to see the difference.
+We call `to_networkx()` again, disabling the property and update history and reprint `ServerA` to show the difference.

 {{code_block('getting-started/export','networkX',['Graph'])}}